 8.3 Municipal Taxes Commercial rates are imposed by local authorities against businesses premises; the local authority determines the level of rates.
-An abatement from the payment of commercial rates may be possible where a property is vacant, although this depends on the local authority in question and varies between the different authorities.
+A partial abatement from the payment of commercial rates may be possible where a property is vacant, although this depends on the local authority in question, and the level of any abatement varies between the different authorities.
 8.4 Income Tax Withholding for Foreign Investors Tenants of non-resident owners of Irish property are obliged to withhold tax from rental income prior to remitting overseas, at the standard income tax rate of 20%.
 This can be avoided if the landlord has employed an Irish agent to collect the rents.
-Non-resident individuals investing in Irish property are charged Irish income tax on taxable rental profits, on a fiscal-year basis.
+Contributed by: Diarmuid Mawe, Craig Kenny, Katelin Toomey and William Fogarty, Maples Group Non-resident individuals investing in Irish property are charged Irish income tax on taxable rental profits, on a fiscal-year basis.
 A non-resident individual or partnership is subject to rental income tax at between 20% and 41%.
-A non-resident company is subject to 25% tax on rental income, minus deductible rental expenses.
+A nonresident company is subject to 25% tax on rental income, minus deductible rental expenses.
 Capital gains tax is applicable at a rate of 33% on the gains made on a disposal of property in Ireland.
 If the seller is non-resident, this will only relate to the sale of specified assets.
-8.5 Tax Benefits Although, historically, Ireland did allow individuals to offset the cost of investment properties against their other income, such schemes were severely curtailed from 2007.
+8.5 Tax Benefits Historically, Ireland allowed individuals to offset the cost of investment properties against their other income, but such schemes were severely curtailed from 2007.
 There are now minor reliefs, such as the rent-a-room relief, which exempts up to EUR14,000 annually.
-Commercial landlords can claim tax depreciation (Capital allowances) on capital expenditure for fixtures and fittings.
+Commercial landlords can claim tax depreciation (capital allowances) on capital expenditure for fixtures and fittings.
 This is provided at a rate of 12.5% over eight years.
 Certain types of industrial buildings (eg, factories) can qualify for industrial building allowance at a rate of 4% over 25 years.
-CHAMBERS GLOBAL PRACTICE GUIDES Chambers Global Practice Guides bring you up-to-date, expert legal commentary on the main practice areas from around the globe.
-Focusing on the practical legal issues affecting businesses, the guides enable readers to compare legislation and procedure and read trend forecasts from legal experts from across key jurisdictions.
-To find out more information about how we select contributors, email Katie.Burrington@chambers.com
+Trends and Developments Contributed by: Diarmuid Mawe, Craig Kenny and Katelin Toomey Maples Group Maples Group advises global financial, institutional, business and private clients on the laws of Ireland as well as the British Virgin Islands, the Cayman Islands, Jersey, Luxembourg and the Marshall Islands through its leading international law firm, Maples and Calder.
+With offices in key jurisdictions worldwide, the Maples Group has specific strengths in corporate, commercial, finance, investment funds, real estate, litigation and trusts.
+The real estate team at Maples Group Dublin has specialist legal knowledge across the full spectrum of commercial property sectors.
+The team works closely with the firm's tax, finance, corporate and funds teams to provide the legal expertise necessary to efficiently structure and deliver significant real estate transactions.
+Authors